 Joseph Henry Sharp is widely considered to have been the “Spiritual Father” of the Taos Society of Artists.
 He was the first painter to visit New Mexico, before Phillips and Blumenschein made their historic wagon trip.
 He left behind a vast cultural record of Native American life, landscapes, and portraiture.
-His work is often referred to as poetic, and is steeped in deep nostalgia that he felt all his life for the vanishing culture of the American Indian and the old west.
+His work is often referred to as poetic, and is steeped in the deep nostalgia that he felt all his life for the vanishing culture of the Native American and the old west.

 Sharp’s first trip to the West was in 1883 at age 24.
 He visited pueblos in New Mexico (though not Taos), Santa Fe, Albuquerque, Tucson, and then took a boat up the West Coast and disembarked in the Washington Territory.
-In the northwest he encountered natives from numerous tribes, and the sketches he did on that trip would be the basis for his first Native American portraits.
+In the northwest he encountered Native Americans from numerous tribes, and the sketches he did on that trip would be the basis for his first Native American portraits.
 His love of the West notwithstanding, Sharp seemed to feel that his studies were never really over, and he again set off to Europe.
 He went to Germany, Italy, but spent most of his time in Spain, studying the Spanish masters El Greco, Velazquez, and Goya.

-Those portraits aside, Sharp threw himself into recording the environment and life of the pueblo.
-He generally sketched outdoors, and completed paintings in his studio.
-He continued to enjoy critical, as well as financial success, which allowed him to continue his already extensive travels.
-He spent years in Spain, went to Africa twice, to South America, and even to Japan and China.
-He also spent several winters in Hawaii before World War II.
-In the 1920’s he bought a winter home in Pasadena, California, and there worked at landscapes and floral paintings.
 In 1949, the Gilcrease Museum in Tulsa, Oklahoma, mounted a retrospective of Sharp’s paintings, and still holds the largest collection in the world of the artist’s work.
 At age 93, Joseph Henry Sharp closed his studio in Taos.
 He intended to return the following year but fell ill, and died in August 1953 in Pasadena.
 He left behind thousands of paintings, an unparalleled visual record of the Native American.
 The National Cyclopedia of American Biography neatly describes his work: “His paintings express a strange poetic note, rare sense of beauty, and rich tonal perception.”
 Hardly is there a painter who could strive for more.
 But Sharp achieved something else: he was one of the West’s most important historians, and America owes him a debt for it.